Updated on: 3/7/2019

 2. No health insurance: If you were injured due to someone else’s negligence and do not have health insurance, you can still receive treatment after the incident.
 Washington state allows a health insurance company to place a lien against your settlement compensation.
 You can receive the treatment necessary, but must satisfy the balance of the insurer’s lien before you receive your cut of the settlement money.

 Once you begin the healing process by seeing a medical professional, follow orders.
 If your doctor recommends you take time off from work, then take time off from work.
 Though it may seem like an inconvenience in the short term, that missed time from work may establish a lost wage claim.

 If you are told by a doctor to refrain from physical activities such as athletics, stay on the sideline.
 If the insurance company can prove that you didn’t slow down - possibly with social media photos and videos - they’ll argue your injuries must not have been that serious.

 While the above scenarios detail how your claim may be devalued, your physical well-being may also be affected.
 Gaps in treatment will delay the healing process for you.
 The more proactive and disciplined you are during the recovery process, the faster you’ll be back to 100 percent.

 Contact An Attorney Today

 Having an experienced personal injury lawyer on your side is important.
-That is why you need to contact Mr. Davis and the legal team at Davis Law Group today.
+That is why you need to contact Mr. Davis and the legal team at Davis Law Group if you have been injured in a car accident or other form of accident.
 Our staff will advise you and your loved ones of your legal options.
 Contact our Seattle office at (206) 727-4000, use the chat feature below or fill out the form on this page for more information.